I-1-6-15.Claimant and Public Assistance Branch Congressional Response Instructions

 Designated CPAB staff will:

-• Identify allegations of a critical condition or a dire need situation that requires expedited case processing (see HALLEX I-3-1-5).
-If deemed critical, the inquiries are then assigned to CPAB employees who handle telephone calls for further development;
+• Identify allegations of a condition or situation that requires expedited case processing (see HALLEX I-3-1-5).
+If designated critical, the inquiries are then assigned to CPAB employees who handle telephone calls for further development;

 • Identify questions regarding policy, processing times, or personnel matters, and as appropriate, forward the inquiry to the Executive Communications Staff for action (see HALLEX I-1-6-10 A); and

-• Enter all pertinent information into EMAC, assign the inquiry to a CPAB employee and staple the EMAC Case Data sheet on the front of the control folder.
+• Enter all pertinent information into EMAC and assign the inquiry to a CPAB employee.

 2. Initial Response